-The NEU wants wider school reopening to begin as soon as it is safe to do so.
-But your safety, that of your students, their families and society as a whole, must be our priority.
+The NEU wants wider school and college reopening as soon as it is safe to do so.
+We aim to assist schools and college leaders with their plans for September through a thorough process of risk evaluation and assessment.
+Your safety and that of your students and staff, their families and society as a whole must be our priority.

 Other advice to help you as a leader

 - Read our coronavirus advice for members generally

 The NEU will continue to provide advice to leader members in relation to staffing matters.

 Where staff are absent, please follow our guidance on pay and sick pay.
 Make it clear that you intend to do so – and that absences won’t be counted for sickness monitoring purposes.
 Be flexible and generous with leave of absence for those who need to care for others.
 This pandemic is not over - staying alert to the virus dangers and remaining kind and showing empathy towards those you lead still remains vital.

 Make sure you consider all those at particular potential risk, and don’t assume you know everything about everyone – ask people if they have information to volunteer about themselves.
 Respect the medical advice they receive – and their own views and fears.